Nashya Shaikh: Present circumstances

 At the time of the 1891 census in Cooch Behar, the Nasya Sheikh were the predominant Muslims in the state with a population of 1,69,551 while other immigrant Muslim communities were only 1,195.
 They made up 29.29% of Cooch Behar's population at the time.

 Politically the community has remained supportive of the establishment - whether the Raja of Cooch Behar, the Congress during Partition, or the Left Front and Trinamool Congress during their time in power.

-The Nashya were at one time substantial landowners, generally known as jotedars.
+The Nashya were once substantial landowners, generally known as jotedars.
 Below this class was a substantial strata of medium-sized peasants.
-With the independence of India in 1947, the larger estates were broken up.
+With the independence of India in 1947, the larger estates were divided.
 The community's contribution to the agriculture of northern West Bengal is substantial, with the Nashya growing jute, tobacco, and rice.

 The Nashya as a community were once strictly endogamous but their marriage with mainstream Bengali Muslims brought them more close to Bengali culture.
-Their physical appearance seems to be more similar to Bengalis rather than Rajbongshi people.
+Their physical appearance seems more similar to Bengalis than to Rajbongshi people.
 They are divided into lineages such as Bepari, Pramanik, Sarcar and Sekh.
 Each of these lineage groups intermarry.
 The community is mainly follows hanafi school of Sunni Islam.
-They concentrated in the districts of Cooch Behar, Jalpaiguri, Darjeeling, Dinajpur (north and south).
+They are concentrated in the districts of Cooch Behar, Jalpaiguri, Darjeeling, and Dinajpur (north and south).
 They are also found in the neighbouring Purnia Division of Behar, where they are known as Bengali Shaikh.

-The community have set up their own political and cultural organization, the Uttar Bango Angrassar Muslim Sangram Samiti, which acts as pressure group for this community.
+The community have set up their own political and cultural organization, the Uttar Bango Angrassar Muslim Sangram Samiti, which acts as a pressure group for the community.